A topic from the subject of Biochemistry in Chemistry.

 Importance of Chemical Signalling:

-* Plays a role in disease development, such as cancer and diabetes.
+• Plays a crucial role in disease development, such as cancer (due to dysregulation of signalling pathways) and diabetes (impaired insulin signalling).

 Experiment: Observing Plant Response to Chemical Signals